sanger-tol/treeval/docs/output.md

 ## repeat-density

 This uses [WindowMasker](https://github.com/goeckslab/WindowMasker) to mark potential repeats on the genome.
 The genome is chunked into 10kb bins which move along the entire genome as sliding windows in order to profile the repeat intensity.
-These fragments are then mapped back to the original assembly for visualization purposes.
+These fragments are then mapped back to the original assembly for visualisation purposes.

 <details markdown="1">
 <summary>Output files</summary>